creatorcao/creatorcao.github.io/_posts/2022-08-30-gpu-runtime.md

 &nbsp;<br>
 &nbsp;<br>
-The results shown above is by running the same script with 3366 images.
+The results shown above were by running the same script with 3366 images.
 &nbsp;<br>
 &nbsp;<br>